Universal model for electron thermal-field emission from two-dimensional semimetals: Discussions and Conclusions

-where $\gamma = 1$ and $2$, respectively, for 2D and 3D materials.
-Secondly, the scaling law is universal except in the case of a \emph{non-dispersing} 2D flat bands in 2D systems such as Kagome \cite{mielke}, Lieb \cite{lieb}, $\alpha$-$T^3$ \cite{raoux}, Weierstrass-function-inspired \cite{lee2017ideal} and Archimedian \cite{lima} lattices.
+Secondly, the universal scaling law breaks down in the case of a \emph{non-dispersing} 2D flat bands in 2D systems such as the Kagome \cite{mielke}, Lieb \cite{lieb}, $\alpha$-$T^3$ \cite{raoux} and Archimedian \cite{lima} lattices.
 For a flat band situated at $\varepsilon_\parallel = \varepsilon_{\text{FB}}$, the thermal-field emission current densities is